amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 title: 'Why is By The Bay nonpartisan? '
 date: '2018-07-09T08:00:00-07:00'
 description: >-
-  People have asked "Why did you launch a local media company that's nonpartisan?
-Wouldn't it be easier to grow with a conservative or liberal point of view?"
-Maybe so, but the answer is simple: We're nonpartisan because we're radical optimists.
+  People have asked us "Why did you launch a nonpartisan local media company in an era of political polarization?"
+The answer is simple: we're optimists.
 tags:
   - nonpartisan
   - journalism